 Audiences are desperate for hope these days – desperate for someone to come in and tell them that it’s not too late – that they can turn things around – that big things are yet to come.

-Companies are desperate for employees that rally around a common vision – a vision bigger than each person.
+Companies are desperate for employees who rally around a common vision – a vision bigger than each person.

 Motivational speakers leave that audience feeling hopeful and with a renewed passion for the vision.

 • Motivational Speakers put themselves on common ground with the audience.

 I know that there are speakers out there who really do think they can walk on water.
 There are speakers who think that their role is to be above the crowd.

 I think true motivation happens when your audience relates to you – when your audience feels like you have been where they are – when your audience feels like you are one of them.

 • Motivational Speakers walk their talk.

-I’ve seen speakers hide out back stage before they speak, and then disappear as soon as they leave the stage, as if they are too good to mingle with that audience.
+I’ve seen speakers hide out backstage before they speak, and then disappear as soon as they leave the stage as if they are too good to mingle with that audience.
 I’ve seen speakers who were not kind, or even downright hateful to others when off stage.
-I

 I’ve seen speakers who don’t want to correspond with their audience by email or social media.
 They are “too busy.”
 I believe the true motivational speaker lives to motivate people, and that spirit of serving is evident in every aspect of their life.

 I used to think it was strange that I became a motivational speaker until I looked back on my life and realized that all my life, even back to childhood, I was an encourager.
 I have always sought out the invisible, found the good in people, and worked really hard to help people see that they are greater than they think they are.